madebits/madebits.github.io/r/linux-csman.md

 `sudo cskey.sh rnd file -rb 5` command is similar, but it generates just random files that only look like secret files.

-#### Password Input Options
+#### Password Options

 If no password input options are specified, `cskey.sh` prompts to read password from command-line (same as `-i 0` option).
 Using `-i 1` or `-i e` reads password from console echoed (visible).
 Command-line help lists other `-i` options.

 The password can also be read from first line in a file using `-p passwordFile`.

+##### Key Files

 You are asked by default about any **key files** before entering the password.
 Key files are part of the password and up to 1024 first bytes are used from each key file hashed (SHA256) and appended to password.
 Hashed are sorted, so order of specifying key files does not matter.
 You can specify key files one by one, or press *Enter* key without a path to stop.
 If you do not want to be asked about key files use `-k` option.
 Key files can be specified also in command-line using one or more `-kf keyFile` options.
 Even if you use `kf keyFile` you will be still asked in command-line for any additional ones, unless you specify `-k`.

+##### Using Sessions

 It is possible to store passwords (but not key files) in a **session** for current logged user.
 Session makes use of named *@slots* to write and read passwords.
 To store a password that you are about to enter in slot `foo` use `-apo @foo` in command-line.
 You can specify later the stored password by using `-ap @foo`.
 If combined with `-k and -kf` then this means no passwords are asked (apart of optional session password).